VedantKh/emed-final-project/app/docs/project_plan.md

    - Then either user proceeds to finalize answer or jumps to the next question.

 7. **Final Summary/Grading:**
-   - Summarize user responses for each question, referencing the stored ethical and strategic scores.
+   - After conversation completion, analyze the transcript using o3 mini.
+   - Generate a comprehensive evaluation report with scores for each question.
-   - Provide an overall "rubric" at the end, delivered both verbally and in text form.
+   - Provide an overall "rubric" with detailed feedback on ethical and strategic dimensions.
+   - Include real-world case examples with outcomes for comparison.
+   - Display the evaluation report to the user after processing is complete.

 ## Project Phases & Tasks

-### Phase 1: **Scenario Design & Content Creation**
+### [Done] Phase 1: **Scenario Design & Content Creation**

 - [x] **Identify 3 crises**:
   - **Pandemic Response Crisis**: Managing coverage policies, telehealth expansion, and provider network strain during a major infectious disease outbreak (e.g., COVID-19)